How fluid bed technology works for cooling, heating and drying bulk solids

-The premise behind fluid bed technology for cooling and heating is that large volumes of air are used to both fluidize the material (required to enable the product to flow) and to act as the heat exchange medium – adding or removing heat from the process.
+The premise behind fluid beds for cooling and heating is that large volumes of air are used to both fluidize the material — required to enable the product to flow — and to act as the heat transfer medium in order to add or removing heat from the process.

-With fluid bed coolers, ambient air is taken in using large fans and, in most climates, the air must be chilled (or treated) before being blown across the product using large horsepower fans.
-The air leaving the fluid bed cooler is then discharged through an emissions stack.
+This ambient air is taken in using large fans.
+And, in most climates, the air must be chilled or treated before being blown across the product using large horsepower fans.
+The air leaving the fluid bed is then discharged through an emissions stack.
 Both the chilling process and the circulating fans have high energy requirements.

-The inherent problem with using air to directly cool bulk solids is the large quantity of air required by the fluid bed cooler and the expense involved in chilling, processing and cleaning that air.
-Below is an energy comparison between a fluid bed cooler and the Solex indirect cooling technology.
+The challenge with using air to directly cool bulk solids is the large quantity of air required by fluid beds and the expense involved in processing and cleaning that air.
+Below is an energy comparison between a fluid bed and the plate-based heat exchangers used by Solex

-Fluid bed cooling of bulk solids results in high emissions.
+Fluid beds produce high amounts of emissions.
 Using air to cool bulk solids is a “once-through” proposition.
-Air is taken in, chilled, passed across the product, and must then be disposed of through a stack.
-The large quantity of air required for direct cooling results in a large quantity of dust and emissions.
-Permits for stacks are becoming more difficult to acquire, and with ever-tighter pollution controls, emissions must be cleaned and scrubbed before being dumped into the atmosphere.
+Air is taken in, chilled and passed across the product.
+It then must then be disposed of through a stack.
+The large quantity of air required for this type of direct cooling results in a large quantity of dust and emissions.
+Permits for stacks are becoming more difficult to acquire, and, with ever-tighter pollution controls, emissions must be cleaned and scrubbed before being dumped into the atmosphere.
 Associated costs are high.

-In order to ensure saturated air does not come into contact with the product, air must be cooled below the required temperature to condense the water out and then reheated to the optimum cooling temperature.
+To ensure saturated air does not come into contact with the product, air must be cooled below the required temperature to condense the water out and then reheated to the optimum cooling temperature.
 The chilling and reheating ambient air consumes significant amounts of energy.
-The process of condensing the water out of the air to enable it to be used in the fluid bed requires three times the energy as using chilled water in a Solex cooler.
+The process of condensing the water out of the air to enable it to be used in the fluid bed requires three times the energy as using chilled water in a plate-based heat exchanger.

 Return to Articles